Astros vs. White Sox Player Props Betting Odds

 Alvarez Stats

-- Alvarez has hit safely in nine games in a row.
-During his last 10 games he is hitting .306 with three doubles, three home runs, four walks and eight RBI.
+- Alvarez will look for his 11th straight game with a hit in this contest.
+During his last 10 outings he is batting .316 with three doubles, three home runs, three walks and eight RBI.

 Alvarez Recent Games